 Since 2010 when 4G networks were launched, America’s wireless industry has invested $282 billion to build state-of-the-art networks.
 To meet the demand for everything wireless, we’re enhancing today’s 4G networks and rolling out 5G.
 Faster, more responsive, and able to connect more devices, 5G will unlock innovation and investment, transforming every sector of our economy.

 To make these next-generation networks a reality, our networks need more capacity.
 Enter small cells.

-Small cells are about the size of a pizza box and are installed on utility poles, streetlights, and the sides of buildings.
+Small cells are about the size of a pizza box or backpack and are installed on utility poles, streetlights, and the sides of buildings.
 They complement existing cell towers by densifying wireless networks and providing the capabilities needed for next-generation networks.
 To handle growing mobile data demands, we need to install hundreds of thousands of small cells in the next few years.

 While small cells can be installed in as little as an hour or two, outdated rules designed for 200-foot cell towers and outright prohibitions meant it could cost thousands of dollars in fees and take more than a year to get government approval—if municipalities even acted on an infrastructure application at all.
 These barriers slow down the rollout of 5G and threaten America’s continued wireless leadership.

 In 2018, the FCC enacted reforms to remove many of these barriers by:

 - Recognizing that the key building blocks of modern wireless networks have little to no impact on their environment and exempting small cells from historic and environmental reviews while streamlining these review processes for all wireless deployments.

 - Clarifying that while localities have the right to deny a siting application, state and local moratoria on wireless deployments are prohibited.